ashleefv/LayeredCylinders_DDSdesign/README.md

 # LayeredCylinders_DDSdesign

-Code for performing parameter estimation on concentric cylindrical drug delivery devices using available data and simulating various configurations of two concentric polymeric layers around a drug-loaded core.
+Code for performing parameter estimation, simulation, and Bayesian optimization of concentric cylindrical drug delivery devices using available data and simulating various configurations of two concentric polymeric layers around a drug-loaded core.

 ## Overview
 This repository contains the MATLAB and COMSOL files from the manuscript cited below that simulates drug delivery from layered cylindrical drug delivery devices and estimates the parameters (porosity, tortuosity, scaling factor, and mass transfer rates) that best fit a given input dataset of cumulative release vs. time.
 Latin hypercube sampling is used to determine the initial guesses in the multi-start approach.
 The model accounts for key transport process parameters, including macroscopic device properties and diffusion coefficients across bi-layered polymeric microcapsules.
 The estimated transport parameters were fitted to experimental release data for BSA and bevacizumab using the finite element (COMSOL) methods.
 Using clinically relevant thresholds for therapeutic delivery, we simulated drug release from chitosan-PCL microcapsules and showed that the interplay between PCL fraction, polymer thickness, and porosity on therapeutic release.